-Sell by dates and best by dates are not actually mandated by the Food and Drug Administration (FDA).
-Unless it’s for infant formula, the dates on packages are voluntarily provided by the manufacturers.
-Stores can even sell products that are weeks or months “past” their dates.
+When it comes to canned foods — and a lot of foods in general — it turns out many consumers aren't always sure how to decode those "best by" or "sell by" dates.
+These dates are not actually mandated by the Food and Drug Administration and, unless it’s on infant formula, the dates on packages are voluntarily provided by the manufacturers.
+Stores can even sell products that are weeks or months past their labeled dates.

 Does that mean you should be eating food out of a can found on the Titanic?
 Probably not.

-“Canned foods do not expire on a certain date,” explains Giles.
+“Canned foods do not expire on a certain date,” explained Giles.
 “One cannot say that the canned food is good on one day and not good the next day.
 Canned foods are under a vacuum.
 The absence of oxygen helps to extend the shelf life of canned foods.”

 But even then, it takes years for that to happen.
 Goya canned beans, for example, have a best by date of three to five years from the day of production.
-Goya — which is one of the world's largest food processing companies — determines a product’s shelf life by taking into account several factors.
+Goya — which is one of the world's largest food-processing companies — determines a product’s shelf life by taking into account several factors.
 In addition to looking at industry standards and doing internal evaluations, the company uses insight from packaging material suppliers.

 But storage quality is really the biggest determinant of canned food safety.